gageb3/agile-handoffs-article/agile-handoffs-nodejs.md

 > “Small, frequent handoffs … because tasks are designed to overlap.” — *Mountain Goat Software*

-This kind of handoff light, frequent, and overlapping helps reduce the friction of pausing and resuming work, keeps context fresh, and smooths collaboration.
+This kind of handoff helps reduce the friction of pausing and resuming work, keeps context fresh, and smooths collaboration.

 > Self-handoffs matter because memory fades quickly.
 A good commit message or TODO can save your future self hours of frustration.